airbnb/synapse/lib/synapse/config_generator/README.md

 Generators are the piece of Synapse that react to changes in service registrations and actually reflect those changes in local state.
-Generators should conform to the interface specified by `BaseGenerator` and when your generator has received an update synapse via `update_config` it should sync the watcher state with the external configuration (e.g. HAProxy state)
+Generators should conform to the interface specified by `BaseGenerator` and when your generator has received an update from synapse via `update_config` it should sync the watcher state with the external configuration (e.g. HAProxy state)

 ```ruby
 require "synapse/config_generator/base"